 (7) Any agreement made under division (B)(3), (4), (5), or (6) of this section shall be in writing, comply with division (C) of this section, and contain best practices established in consultation with and approved by the department of administrative services.
 The best practices may be reviewed and amended at the discretion of the political subdivisions in consultation with the department.
 Detailed information regarding the best practices shall be made available to any employee upon that employee's request.

-(8) Purchase plans approved by the department of administrative services under section 9.901 of the Revised Code.
+(8) Purchase plans containing best practices established by the department of administrative services under section 9.901 of the Revised Code.

 (C) Except as otherwise provided in division (E) of this section, the following apply to individual or joint self-insurance programs established pursuant to this section: